johan13/spotten/poc/README.md

 1. The output should now be written to `spot.pdf`.

 ## Debugging with VSCode
-Add this configuration to launch.json (inside the `configurations` array):
+Add these configurations to launch.json (inside the `configurations` array):
 ```json
 {
     "type": "pwa-node",